 Inclusions:

-📍 Hiking to the Mt Kinabalu summit: approx. 3-4 hour Descending to Timpohon Gate: approx..4 hours Transfer from Kinabalu Park to Kota Kinabalu City: (85km) 1.5 hours
+πŸ“ Hiking to the Mt Kinabalu summit: approx. 3-4 hours / Descending to Timpohon Gate: approx. 4 hours / Transfer from Kinabalu Park to Kota Kinabalu City: (85 km) 1.5 hours

-At 01:30, wake up and have an very early morning snack.
-Dress warm and prepare the day packs for the long but exciting day ahead.
+01:30 Wake up and have an early morning breakfast.
+Dress warm, day packs ready for the long but exciting day ahead.

-At 02:30 with head torches attached, start hiking to the summit with the aim to catch the sunrise on Low’s Peak at 05:45.
+02:30 Head torches ready and start hiking to the summit by torchlight to catch the sunrise on Low’s Peak at 0545.
 The trail this morning takes up to 3 hours.
-Climbing 800m on subalpine terrain be challenged by several steep steps and a final leg to the summit assisted from a rope.
+Climbing 800m on subalpine terrain be challenged by several steps and a final leg to the summit with assistance from a rope.

-Then, meet the driver and be transferred back to Kota Kinabalu.
+Meet your river and transfer back to Kota Kinabalu.

 Inclusions: